Frequently Asked Questions

 B.9 What if I have been selected and I want to withdraw my participation?

-All you have to do is send an email with your application code to the external contractor who is designated by the European Commission to arrange the travel passes.
-This must be done before booking your trip via the booking form.
+All you have to do is send an email with your application code to the contractor who is designated by the European Commission to arrange the travel passes.
+This must be done before booking your travel via the booking form.
 Your pass will be given to someone on the reserve list.
-The external contractor's email address will be communicated to you if you are selected.
+The contractor's email address will be communicated to you if you are selected.

-B.10 I am awarded but cannot go.
+B.10 I am selected but cannot go.
 Can my friend(s) go without me?
 Can I transfer the travel pass to someone else?

-If you have been awarded a travel pass and your plans have changed, all you can do is withdraw your participation (see rule B.9) as you cannot transfer your travel pass to one of your friends.
-Furthermore, each travel pass will have the name of the participant printed on it, it cannot be changed or transferred to another person.
+If you have been selected for a travel pass and your plans have changed, all you can do is withdraw your participation (see rule B.9) as you cannot transfer your travel pass to one of your friends.
+Furthermore, each travel pass is linked to an individual person, it cannot be changed or transferred to another person.

-If a member of your group (or the group leader) cancels her/his travel plans this decision will not affect the rest of the group and the remaining group members can still travel as planned.
+If a member of your group (or the group leader) cancels her/his travel plans this decision will not affect the rest of the group.
+The remaining group members can still travel as planned.
 The person who withdrew cannot be replaced and the unused travel pass will be granted to a participant on the reserve list.

 B.11 Can I change plans and travel alone when I am part of a group?